yk-liu/yk-liu.github.io/about/index.md

 As for my current interest, on my CV I wrote:

-> I am interested in the Topological properties of materials and the phenomenon of integer discreetness arising from continuous symmetry.
-In a different perspective, I am alLearning Mathematical tools that explain the topological aspects of materials.
+> Learning Mathematical tools that explain the topological aspects of materials.
 Understanding the phenomenon of integer discreetness arising from continuous symmetry.
 Describing and discovering topological quantum systems.
-Learning through examples and models, especially coding and seeing the numerical result.so interested in how particles subject to relatively simple laws can exhibit novel collective properties.
-I also like coding and enjoy sharing my thoughts.
+Learning through examples and models, especially coding and seeing the numerical result.

 Here is my [CV](https://yk-liu.github.io/about/CV-of-Liu-Yingkai.pdf) (last update: 2019-11-28).